ashutosh29/distilbert-base-uncased/README.md

 This model is a distilled version of the [BERT base model](https://huggingface.co/bert-base-uncased).
 It was introduced in [this paper](https://arxiv.org/abs/1910.01108).
 The code for the distillation process can be found [here](https://github.com/huggingface/transformers/tree/main/examples/research_projects/distillation).
-This model is uncased: it does not make a difference between english and English.
+This model is uncased: it does not differentiate between english and English.

 ## Model description